-Fabrication of nano wires (NWs) or micro wires (MWs) for silicon or other materials can be produced by many different methods, usually either by bottom-up growth mechanisms or top-down etching processes [3], like chemical vapor deposition (CVD), cold spraying, laser ablation, thermal evaporation, solid reaction, [4], sputter deposition [5], imprint lithography and electro deposition [6].
-The researchers noted a difference in most of the properties of micro-wire compared with thin films for the same materials; this fact has led to think carefully in the fabricated devices and the manufacturing processes [7].
+Fabrication of nanowires (NWs) or microwires (MWs) for silicon or other materials can be produced by many different methods such as Chemical Vapour Deposition (CVD), cold spraying, laser ablation, thermal evaporation, solid reaction, [4], sputter deposition [5], imprint lithography, and electrodeposition [6].
+Those methods usually used either bottom-up growth mechanisms or top-down etching processes [3].
+The researchers noted a difference in most of the properties of microwire compared to thin films for the same materials; this fact has led to serious consideration on the devices fabrication and the manufacturing processes [7].
 A group of researchers have focused on the preparation conditions effects in SiMWs.
-Wang et al., [8] used a melt extraction technique to fabricate Fe-6.5wt% Si microwires with 2~30cm in length, with a fanlike microstructure.
+Wang et al. [8] used a melt extraction technique to fabricate Fe-6.5wt% Si microwires with $2\sim30$ cm in length, with a fan-like microstructure.
 The authors concluded that the Fe-6.5wt% Si microwires can be successfully used as cores or sensors with high frequency and low induction.
-Chen et al., [9] fabricated p-type-silicon microwire (p-Si MW) arrays with a length of (10μm) ornamented with amorphous hetero-metal impurity like molybdenum sulfide for water photoelectrolysis via photolithography and dry etching techniques.
+Chen et al. [9] fabricated p-type-silicon microwire (p-Si MW) arrays with a length of $10\mu$ m ornamented with amorphous hetero-metal impurities such as molybdenum sulphide for water photoelectrolysis via photolithography and dry etching techniques.
 The p-Si MW was used as a photocathode material for the solar hydrogen evolution.
-Chen et al., [10] fabricated silicon nanowire 7.8 μm lengthy arrays/WO3 core/shell photoelectrode, by the metal-catalyzed electroless etching (MCEE) process, after that dip-coating airing and annealing methods were done, for neutral pH water splitting applications.
-Halima, [11] fabricated a metal-free black silicon which was prepared by metal-assisted wet chemical etching (MaCE), using hydrofluoric acid HF to drive the nano structuring.
-The heights are 6.4 - 30.8 μm microstructural length depending on the etching time for solar-powered hydrogen generation applications.
+Chen et al. [10] fabricated silicon nanowire arrays of $7.8\mu$ m length/WO3 core/shell photoelectrode through the Metal-Catalyzed Electroless Etching (MCEE) process, after the dip-coating airing and annealing method were done for neutral pH water splitting applications.
+Halima et al.[11] fabricated metal-free black silicon which was prepared through Metal-assisted wet Chemical Etching (MaCE), using hydrofluoric acid HF to drive the nanostructuring.
+The heights of the microstructural are $6.4\mu m$ to $30.8\mu m$ depending on the etching time for solar-powered hydrogen generation applications.

 Another research focused on optical and electrical properties.
-J. Hu [12] fabricated hetero-structures made of hierarchical Si core microwires covered by SiO2 nanowires, which were shaped as multiple junctions to the cores.
-These structures have been created with a large scale.
-It can be seen that the Si wires are single crystals with a diameter of about 1- $3 \mu m$ , while the SiO2 nanowires are amorphous with a diameter of about 30-80 nm.
-The materials are expected to become important for optical fibers, low-dimensional waveguides, high-bandwidth optical signal processing devices and scanning near-field optical microscopes.
-Conventionally, SiMWs were manufactured by many techniques, as mentioned above.
-In particular, the cold spray technique is affordable.
-In the cold spray technique (CST), the type and temperature of the gas used are controlled by powder particles in the spraying process [13].
+Hu et al. [12] fabricated heterostructures made of hierarchical Si core microwires covered by SiO2 nanowires, which were shaped as multiple junctions to the cores.
+These structures have been created on a large scale.
+It can be seen that the Si wires are single crystals with a diameter of $1-3\mu$ m, while the SiO2 nanowires are amorphous with a diameter of 30-80 nm.
+The materials are expected to become important for optical fibres, low-dimensional waveguides, high-bandwidth optical signal processing devices, and scanning near-field optical microscopes.
+Conventionally, the SiMWs were manufactured using various techniques, as previously mentioned.
+In particular, the Cold Spray Technique (CST) is affordable.
+In CST, the type and temperature of the gas used are controlled by powder particles in the spraying process [13].
 The CST includes the acceleration and impact for a range of solid particles size on a substrate to form a coating with different thicknesses.